zyqin19/zyqin19.github.io/_pages/about.md

 ## Recent News:

+2024/11：Our team won the second prize in the Vision Application Challenge of Shandong University Students' Artificial Intelligence Competition, congratulations to Zhang Qihao!

 2024/10：One paper accepted to Journal of Computer Research and Development (in Chinese).

-2024/10/02: One paper co-directed by me accepted to KBS (中科院一区，IF：8.038).
+2024/10: One paper co-directed by me accepted to KBS (中科院一区，IF：8.038).
 Congratulations to [Li Zhaohui](https://time.sdu.edu.cn/info/1069/2059.htm).

-2024/09/19: My doctoral thesis was awarded the Excellent Degree Thesis Award by ACM Jinan.
+2024/09: My doctoral thesis was awarded the Excellent Degree Thesis Award by ACM Jinan.

-2024/07/16: One paper co-directed by me accepted to ACM MM'25 (CCF A).
+2024/07: One paper co-directed by me accepted to ACM MM'25 (CCF A).
 Congratulations to [Chen Lu](https://time.sdu.edu.cn/info/1069/2056.htm).

 2024/05: I was recognized as the Provincial Outstanding Student of Shandong Provincial Colleges and Universities for the academic year 2023.